© 2013 Ron Rantilla Rowing Systems, 30 Cutler Street #207, Warren, RI 02885

 will be amazed.
 We'll be happy to send you a free copy.
 DVD movie

-But it is becoming the system of choice for some long distance rowers.
+about".
+But the FrontRower is becoming the system of choice for long distance rowing.

-You can read about these and other FrontRower owners on Ron Rantilla's
+You can read more about these and other

 The patented FrontRower™ is the only rowing system you can row hands free.
 It is build exclusively by Ron Rantilla Rowing